What is the Covid-19 coronavirus?

 - Visit the website of the Istituto Superiore di Sanità

-Acque Bresciane, respecting the health directives, is continuing its activity in the area of competence through the work of its technical staff.
+Acque Bresciane, in compliance with health directives, is continuing its activity in the supply areas through the work of its technical staff